harshita2201301024/obsidian/data/Daily Notes/2024/August/03-August-2024-Saturday.md

 Get Ready and go to the gym at 5:45 AM

 1. Code Refactoring
-2. Map License and Tradename with funciton ids
+2. Map License and Tradename with funciton ids - 7 hours
 3. Performance Improvement - done - 7 hours
 4. Localisation of whole project
 5. show licenese id and function id in iid autocomplete